You may wish to read a short introduction to this subject.

 (left) Cappella Cornaro seen from the exterior; (right) main altar

 The light falls from hidden windows in the top of the altar on the statues of the saint and of the angel.
-The use of golden rays will again be considered by Bernini in St Peter's Chair of St Peter.
-The curved shape of the altar reminds me of the niches designed by Borromini in the same period in S. Giovanni in Laterano.
+The use of golden rays will again be considered by Bernini in the Chair of St. Peter.
+The curved shape of the altar brings to mind the niches designed by Francesco Borromini in the same period at S. Giovanni in Laterano.

 Cardinal Cornaro wanted many members (including ancestors) of his family to be commemorated so Bernini devised two reliefs showing them in the background of the nave of a church.
 The first impression is to see them in the boxes of a theatre (Bernini was also a stage designer).

 Ceiling of the chapel